Buying Property in Marrakech as a Foreigner: Complete 2026 Guide

 Why Buy Property in Marrakech?

-- Cultural Richness: Marrakech’s UNESCO World Heritage medina, historic palaces, and vibrant souks create an unparalleled living experience
+- Cultural Richness: Marrakech’s UNESCO World Heritage medina, historic palaces, and vibrant souks create an unparalleled living experience.

-- Climate: Year-round sunshine with over 300 sunny days annually
+- Climate: Year-round sunshine with over 300 sunny days annually.

-- Tourism Growth: Consistent tourism growth supports rental income potential
+- Tourism Growth: Consistent tourism growth supports rental income potential.

-- Property Value Appreciation: Historical steady appreciation in well-located properties
+- Property Value Appreciation: Historical steady appreciation in well-located properties.

-- Quality of Life: Lower cost of living compared to many European cities
+- Quality of Life: Lower cost of living compared to many European cities.

-Legal Framework for Foreign Buyers in Morocco
+Legal Framework for Foreign Buyers

 Moroccan law generally permits foreigners to purchase property, but specific regulations apply.
 Understanding these legal requirements is crucial for a successful transaction.